 We expect that the assets we acquire or invest in may not generate the economic returns and GAAP yields of our existing portfolio.
-A significant portion of our securitized residential mortgage loans were originated prior to the 2008 financial crisis and have mortgage interest rates exceeding mortgage interest rates currently available to newly originated residential mortgage loans.
-In addition, subsequent to the 2008 financial crisis, we acquired residential mortgage-back securities at a significant discount and resecuritized those MBS while retaining high-yielding subordinate securities.
+A significant portion of our securitized residential mortgage loans was originated before the 2008 financial crisis and have mortgage interest rates exceeding mortgage interest rates currently available to newly originated residential mortgage loans.
+In addition, after the 2008 financial crisis, we acquired residential mortgage-backed securities at a significant discount and re-securitized them, retaining high-yielding subordinate securities.

-In order to maintain our portfolio size and our earnings, we must reinvest in new assets a portion of the cash flows we receive from principal, interest, and sales.
-Realized cash flow from new investments could be significantly lower than expected and returns from new investments and acquisitions could be negative.
+To maintain our portfolio size and our earnings, we must reinvest in new assets a portion of the cash flows we receive from principal, interest, and loan sales.
+However, prepayments, defaults, and loan amortization have reduced the supply of these pre-crisis assets.
+Also, investors seeking higher-yielding assets have created a significant demand for the remaining assets which may make it difficult for us to acquire such assets and reducing the return on assets we do acquire.
+Accordingly, realized cash flow from new investments could be significantly lower than expected and returns from new investments and acquisitions could be negative.
 We may also sell assets from time to time as part of our portfolio and capital management strategies.
 Principal payments, calls, and sales reduce the size of our current portfolio and generate cash for us.
 If the assets we invest in or acquire in the future earn lower GAAP yields than do the assets we currently own, our reported earnings per share could decline over time as the older assets are paid down or are sold, assuming comparable expenses, credit costs, and market valuation adjustments.